luminus-framework/luminus/resources/public/md/static_resources.md

   (POST "/upload" [file] (handle-upload file)))
 ```

+If you're fronting with Nginx then you can easily support file upload progress using its [Upload Progress Module](http://wiki.nginx.org/HttpUploadProgressModule).

 ### Serving static resources

 You can load a static resource relative to the public folder using `get-resource`